papu163/epic-dotfiles/HowToInstall.md

 git clone https://github.com/papu163/epic-dotfiles.git
 ```
 With that only drag all the folders of the .config of the repo and drag them to your own .config, the .config in your own pc is located on your home, in your file manager only press ctrl + h or activate the option of see hidden files to see the folder .config

+Also, you need to do some extra adjustements to the .config files to work in your pc